Benedetta (film): Critical response

 In France, the film averages 3.5/5 on AlloCiné from 36 press reviews.

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 84% based on 195 reviews, with an average rating of 7.2/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 84% based on 197 reviews, with an average rating of 7.2/10.
 The website's critics consensus reads, "Precariously walking a tightrope of varying genres and tones, Benedetta provokes salient questions about sexual freedom and its relationship to faith."
-On Metacritic, the film has a weighted average score of 73 out of 100, based on 31 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 73 out of 100, based on 38 critics, indicating "generally favorable reviews".

 Protests

 At the 2021 New York Film Festival, where Benedetta was part of the Main Slate, the Catholic group, The American TFP staged a protest targeting the film.
 The group denounced it as blasphemous for its portrayal of lesbianism within the confines of a convent.
-Upon the film's US commercial release, the film was once again protested by The American TFP as well as other Catholic groups throughout the country.
+Upon the film's US theatrical release, the film was once again protested by The American TFP as well as other Catholic groups throughout the country.

-The film was refused classification in Singapore by the Infocomm Media Development Authority (IMDA) due to portrayals of "the Jesus Christ and members of the church that is insensitive and offensive to the Christian and Catholic faith".
+The film was refused classification in Singapore by the Infocomm Media Development Authority (IMDA) due to "portrayal of Jesus Christ and members of the church in a manner that is insensitive and offensive to the Christian and Catholic faith."

-The film was banned in Russia by the Ministry of Culture amid a complaint from the religious group Orthodox Forty Forties Movement.
+The film was banned in Russia by the Ministry of Culture amid a complaint from the public advocacy group Orthodox Forty Forties Movement.